-Note that the inequality aversion exhibited by the social welfare function $W_k$ associated with $p_k(t)$ decreases with increasing k.
-As $k \to \infty$ , $W_k$ approaches inequality neutrality and coincides with the linear additive welfare function defined by
+Note that the inequality aversion exhibited by the social welfare function W_k associated with $p_k(t)$ decreases with increasing k.
+As $k \to \infty$, W_k approaches inequality neutrality and coincides with the linear additive welfare function defined by

-(2.3) $$W{\infty} = \int{0}^{1} F^{-1}(t) dt = \mu.$$
+(2.3) $$W{\infty} = \int{0}^{1} F^{-1}(t)dt = \mu.$$

-It follows by straightforward calculations that $W_k \le \mu$ for all j and that $W_k$ is equal to the mean $\mu$ for finite k if and only if F is the egalitarian distribution.
-Thus, $W_k$ can be interpreted as the equally distributed (equivalent) level of equivalent income.
-As recognised by Yaari (1988) this property suggests that $C_k$ , defined by can be used as a summary measure of inequality.
+It follows by straightforward calculations that $W_k \le \mu$ for all j and that W_k is equal to the mean μ for finite k if and only if F is the egalitarian distribution.
+Thus, W_k can be interpreted as the equally distributed (equivalent) level of equivalent income.
+As recognised by Yaari (1988) this property suggests that C_k , defined by can be used as a summary measure of inequality5.
 Moreover, as was recognized by Ebert (1987) the justification of the social welfare function $W_k = \mu(1-C_k)$ can be made in terms of value judgement of the trade-off between the mean and (in)equality in the distribution of income.
-For a given sum of incomes the welfare functions $W_k$ take their maximum value when everyone receives the same income and may thus be interpreted as EO-criteria (equality of outcome) when employed as a measure for judging between tax systems.
+For a given sum of incomes the welfare functions W_k take their maximum value when everyone receives the same income and may thus be interpreted as EO-criteria (equality of outcome) when employed as a measure for judging between tax systems.

-(2.4) $$C_k = 1 - \frac{W_k}{\mu}, \ k = 1, 2, ...$$
+(2.4) $$C_k = 1 - \frac{W_k}{\mu}, \ k = 1, 2, \dots$$

-Aaberge (2007) proves that the family of inequality measures $\{C_k : k = 1, 2, ...\}$ and the mean $\mu$ provide a complete characterization of the distribution function F. However, in applied work one has for practical reasons to restrict to a few measures of inequality.
-To this end, Aaberge (2007) draws on standard statistical practice to justify the use of $C_1$ (the Bonferroni coefficient), $C_2$ (the Gini coefficient) and $C_3$ as a basis for summarizing the inequality information in an income distribution and the associated social welfare functions $W_1$ , $W_2$ and $W_3$ to assess the trade-off between efficiency and (in)equality.
+Aaberge (2007) proves that the family of inequality measures $\{C_k : k = 1, 2, ...\}$ and the mean μ provide a complete characterization of the distribution function F. However, in applied work one has for practical reasons to restrict to a few measures of inequality.
+To this end, Aaberge (2007) draws on standard statistical practice to justify the use of C_1 (the Bonferroni coefficient), C_2 (the Gini coefficient) and C_3 as a basis for summarizing the inequality information in an income distribution and the associated social welfare functions W_1 , W_2 and W_3 to assess the trade-off between efficiency and

+5 As demonstrated by Aaberge (2001) C_k - measures can also be axiomatically justified as criteria for ranking Lorenz curves.

+(in)equality.
 Moreover, these three measures of inequality also prove to supplement each other with regard to sensitivity to transfers at the lower, the central and the upper part of the income distribution.

-&lt;sup>5 As demonstrated by Aaberge (2001) $C_k$ - measures can also be axiomatically justified as criteria for ranking Lorenz curves.

-To ease the interpretation of the inequality aversion profiles exhibited by $W_1$ , $W_2$ , $W_3$ and $W\infty$ Table 1 displays ratios of the corresponding weights - as defined by (2.2) - of the median individual and the 1 per cent poorest, the 5 per cent poorest, the 30 per cent poorest and the 5 per cent richest individual for different social welfare criteria.
-As can be observed from the weight profiles provided by Table 1 $W_1$ will be particular sensitive to changes in policies that affect the welfare of the poor.
+To ease the interpretation of the inequality aversion profiles exhibited by W_1 , W_2 , W_3 and W∞ Table 2.1 displays ratios of the corresponding weights - as defined by (2.2) - of the median individual and the 1 per cent poorest, the 5 per cent poorest, the 30 per cent poorest and the 5 per cent richest individual for different social welfare criteria.
+As can be observed from the weight profiles provided by Table 2.1 W_1 will be particular sensitive to changes in policies that affect the welfare of the poor.

-Table 1.
+Table 2.1 .
 Distributional weight profiles of four different social welfare functions

-$W_1$ (Bonferroni) W 2 (Gini) $W_3$ $W{\infty}$ (Utilitarian)
+W 1 (Bonferroni) W 2 (Gini) W_3 W{∞} (Utilitarian)

 p(.01)/p(.5) 6.64 1.98 1,33 1

 p(.05)/p(.5) 4.32 1.90 1.33 1

 p(.30)/p(.5) 1.74 1.40 1.21 1

 p(.95)/p(.5) 0.07 0.10 0.13 1